paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-020-national-drug-control-program.md

     (ii) For the third and fourth fiscal years of that 4-fiscal-year period, the amount equal to 67 percent of the non-Federal funds, including in-kind contributions, raised by the coalition for the applicable fiscal year.

-  (E) *Suspension* — If a grant recipient under this paragraph fails to continue to meet the criteria specified in subsection (a) of this section, the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.
+  (E) *Suspension* — If a grant recipient under this paragraph fails to continue to meet the criteria specified in subsection (a), the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.

   (F) *Limitation* — The amount of a grant award under this paragraph may not exceed $125,000 for a fiscal year.